SolDapper/mcswap-sdk/README.md

 # mcswap-sdk
-Javascript SDK for the McSwap Pro Solana Protocol
+Javascript SDK for the McSwap Protocol

 # Install
 ```javascript